-The Challenge is being conducted by The Michael J. Fox Foundation for Parkinson’s Research (MJFF) and Sage Bionetworks in partnership with Evidation Health, Northwestern University, Radboud University Medical Center, and BRAIN Commons.
+The Challenge was conducted by MJFF and Sage Bionetworks in partnership with Evidation Health, Northwestern University, Radboud University Medical Center, and BRAIN Commons.